Refined Coxeter polynomials

 \begin{defn} A \emph{triangular algebra} is a quotient $\gL=KQ/I$ where $Q$ is a quiver without oriented cycles and $I$ is an ideal generated by linear combinations of parallel paths of lengths at least $2$. \end{defn}

 The isomorphism classes of indecomposable projective $\gL$-modules correspond bijectively to the vertices of $Q$.
-Hence if $\gL$ is triangular, these vertices can be renumbered such that the Cartan matrix $C_\gL$ is upper triangular with $1$ on the main diagonal.
+If $\gL$ is triangular, these vertices can be labeled by the numbers $1,2,\dots,|Q_0|$ such that if $i \geq j$, there are no arrows from vertex $j$ to vertex $i$ and thus the simple module $S_i$ does not occur as a composition factor of the kernel of the cover map $P_j \to S_j$.
+It follows (by induction on $j$) that each module $S_j$ has a finite projective resolution and hence the algebra $\gL$ has finite global dimension.
+Moreover, with respect to such labeling, the Cartan matrix $C_\gL$ is upper triangular with $1$ on the main diagonal.
 In particular, $\det C_\gL=1$ and the Coxeter polynomial can be written as $\phi_\gL(x) = \det(xC_\gL+C^T_\gL)$.

 Let $S$ be a nonempty poset.
 An element $s \in S$ is \emph{minimal} if there is no $s' \in S$ such that $s' < s$.
 Denote by $S_{\min}$ the set of all minimal elements in $S$, and define similarly the set $S_{\max}$ of maximal elements in $S$.
 An element $s \in S$ is a source (sink) in the Hasse quiver of $S$ if and only if it belongs to $S_{\min}$ ($S_{\max}$, respectively).